nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 The table.txt file needs to have file extensions removed from the sample names (use find and replace).

-The taxa file doesn't contain enough delimiters. open in excel and save as csv file.
+The taxa file doesn't contain enough delimiters.
+Open in excel and save as csv file.

 ## 6.2 Phyloseq